kresimir71/gigs/docs/gigs.rst

 with or without online shop.
-In this manner you can manage your own surveillance site on your own server, hosting hundreds of cameras, without the possibility of other parties to watch your videos.
+In this manner you can manage your own surveillance site on your own server, hosting hundreds of cameras, excluding the danger that the other parties will watch your videos.
 Supported are all cameras sending images to a ftp server.

 An example of a camera surveillance site with the fresh videos of the